Overview of the JWST Advanced Deep Extragalactic Survey (JADES): Conclusions

 Four of the twelve Medium/JWST pointings are placed in GOODS-N and eight are in GOODS-S that has wider JADES NIRCam imaging.
 Three of the GOODS-N pointings were observed between April 30 and May 5, 2023 at V3 PA 150.48$^\circ$, covering a large fraction of the NIRCam Medium Prime mosaic.
 The fourth was delayed by an observatory failure to acquire guide stars and was observed at V3 PA 132.93$^\circ$ on May 27, 2023.

 Unfortunately, this final JWST/Medium observation in GOODS-N was affected by a short circuit in the NIRSpec MSA for some configurations, which when triggered produced a glow of light that flooded the detectors, ruining the NIRSpec data \citep{rawle22}.
 Half of the configurations were affected by these shorts (two of three prism and one of three grating).
 The other three configurations did not address the susceptible column of the MSA and therefore did not have the glow.
-The possible effects on the NIRCam coordinated parallel imaging data are still being investigated at this time.
+We re-observed the missing configurations in May 2024.
+The NIRCam coordinated parallel imaging data show no impact of the short.

 For GOODS-S, four pointings are in the NIRCam Deep Prime mosaic, with the other four on the Medium Prime mosaic.
-Most of the GOODS-S Medium/JWST was delayed until Cycle 2, save one pointing observed on January 12 and 13, 2023, at V3 PA 56.17$^\circ$.
-The exact pointing positions and orientations of the remaining seven observations are still to be determined.
-The pointings will be based on the highest priority targets from the NIRCam Deep Prime, NIRCam Medium Prime and first NIRCam Deep parallel observations.
+Most of the GOODS-S Medium/JWST was delayed until Cycle 2, save one pointing (observation 1) observed on January 12 and 13, 2023.
+Observation 5 was observed October 19, 2023, and the other six in December 2023.
+Pointing locations were designed to maximize coverage of bright high-redshift galaxy candidates from the NIRCam data.

 This part of JADES is an investment of 222 hours, 77 in GOODS-N and 145 in GOODS-S, resulting in 146 prime open-shutter hours, a utilization of 66\%.
 As before, the line detection sensitivity as a function of wavelength is shown in Figure \ref{fig:ns_depth}.